opentk/opentk.net/learn/chapter1/4-textures.md

 ![Examples of texture wrapping](img/4-texture_wrapping.png)

-Each of the aforementioned options can be set per coordinate axis (s, t (and r if you're using 3D textures) equivalent to x,y,z) with the `GL.TexParameter` function:
+Each of the aforementioned options can be set per coordinate axis (s, t (and p if you're using 3D textures) equivalent to x,y,z) with the `GL.TexParameter` function:

 ```cs
 GL.TexParameter(TextureTarget.Texture2D, TextureParameterName.TextureWrapS, (int)TextureWrapMode.Repeat);